Prayer vigil planned May 13 at The Laurels

 All attendees will be asked to stay in their cars and maintain a safe 6 feet apart throughout the duration of the vigil.

-"As we continue to be COVID-19 free, the fear, uncertainty, stress and feelings of isolation can take a toll," The Laurels staff said in a press release.
+“As we continue to be COVID-19 free, the fear, uncertainty, stress and feelings of isolation can take a toll,” The Laurels staff said in a news release.

 “Spirituality can be an avenue for hope and rejuvenation.
 During this time of isolation from family and loves ones, The Laurels of DeKalb’s residents are finding solace in focusing on spiritual practice and contemplation.”